-When the motorcycle is delivered from the factory it is supplied with two passive keys and one smart key.
+When the motorcycle is delivered from the factory it is supplied with two keys.

-• An additional smart key can be purchased from your Triumph dealer.
-However, only three keys can be programmed to the motorcycle.
-This can be any combination of smart keys and standard keys.

 Keys can be deleted or added to the immobiliser system using the Triumph diagnostic tool.
+A maximum of four keys can be added to the system.
 To ensure the immobiliser system functions correctly note the following: